kern-me/Etsy-Rank-Scraper/README.md

 ## Instructions (In progress) ##
 1. Open [Safari](https://support.apple.com/en_GB/downloads/safari) and [Login to your Etsy Rank account.](https://etsyrank.com/)
-2. Run (double click) the "Etsy Rank Scraper.app" file.
+2. Run (double click) the "Eranker.app" file.
 3. Follow the prompts.
 4. Step away from the computer and let it run! :)